getsentry/relay/docs/index.md

 ❯ docker run -v $(pwd)/configs/:/work/.relay/ getsentry/relay run
 ```

-This example command assumes that Relay's configuration (`config.yml` and `credentials.json`) are stored in `./configs/`
+This example command assumes that Relay's configuration files, `config.yml` and
-directory on the host machine.
+`credentials.json`, are stored in `./configs/` directory on the host machine.

 ## Logging and healthcheck